liblava/liblava/doc/Guide.md

 int_triangle = create_mesh<int_vertex>(device, mesh_type::triangle);
 ```

-`create_mesh()` may also generate color, normal, and UV data automatically.
+`create_mesh()` may also initialize color, normal, and UV data automatically.
-However, it will only generate the data if it finds a corresponding `color`,
+However, it will only initialize these if there are correspond `color`,
-`normal`, and/or `uv` fields in the vertex struct.
+`normal`, and/or `uv` fields defined in the vertex struct.

+By default, all data that can be initialized will be, but if generating any
-If these fields are defined, but generating this data is not desired,
+of this data is not desired, the fields can be individually disabled by template
-they can be individually disabled as template arguments, in this order:
+arguments in this order:
 - Color
 - Normal
 - UV

-It can be done like this:
+It is done in this way:

 ```c++
 struct custom_vertex {